softwareintern/whiteboard/best-line/problem.md

 # Best line
-Given a two dimensional graph with points on it, find a line which passes the most number of points.
+Given a two dimensional graph with points on it, find a line which passes through the most number of points.
 (same y or x Intersection and same slope)

 ## sources